camunda/connector-template-outbound/README.md

-> A template for new C8 connectors.
+> A Connector template for new C8 outbound connector
 >
 > To use this template update the following resources to match the name of your connector:
 >